THE POSTAL HISTORY OF ICAO

 Montréal’s Central Station in 1958 before the construction of Place Ville-Marie Building.

-ICAO’s Headquarters in 1080 University Street are shown at the right side.
+ICAO’s Headquarters at 1080 University Street are shown at the right side.

 Postcards showing the Canadian National Railways Central Station in Montréal after the construction of the ICAO Building (see at the left side).
 Upper postcard edited by Benjamin News Co. publisher, Colorpicture publication, Toronto in 1950.